jchip/run-verify/README.md

 });
 ```

-However, this gets a bit trickier for async functions which can invoke callback or reject with error.
+However, this gets a bit trickier for async functions which can invoke callback or reject with an error.

-See below for some common patterns on how to verify async functions return errors and how run-verify helps.
+See below for some common patterns on how to verify async functions return errors and how **run-verify** helps.

 ### Verifying Failures with callbacks